jwadhams/marketscan-mscan/README.md

 ### Get Manufacturer Information

-You can get a complete list of supported manufacturers, and their rebate ZIP policy.
+You can get a complete list of supported manufacturers.
 This information rarely changes and can be cached.

 ```php
 $mscan->GetManufacturers();
 ```

-This result is useful in building the `AutoRebateParams.ZIP` in a `RunScan` request.

 You can also get the manufacturer of a specific vehicle (by MarketScan Vehicle ID):